 The Complexity Filter discovers conversations without you having to think about which parameters to use to filter out the right conversations for a valuable review session.
 It’s a one-click solution that selects the top 15% of the most interesting tickets.

-Want to try it out?
-Let us know and we’ll make it happen.
+📌 Want to try out the Complexity filter?
+Let us know and we’ll make it happen!